Great frigatebird: Status

-Because of the large overall total population and extended range the species is classified by the International Union for Conservation of Nature as being of Least Concern.
+Because of the large overall total population and extended range, the species is classified by the International Union for Conservation of Nature as being of Least Concern.

 In the South Atlantic, great frigatebirds (subspecies F. m. nicolli) once bred on both Saint Helena and Trindade.
-The Saint Helena population disappeared in ancient times and is only known from subfossil remains, estimated to be a few hundred years old.
+The Saint Helena population disappeared in ancient times and is known only from subfossil remains, estimated to be a few hundred years old.
 The Trindade archipelago is part of a Brazilian military area and the human population consists only of a few Brazilian Navy personnel, limiting easy access for ornithologists.
 Once abundant, it has disappeared as a breeding bird from the main island of Trindade, but small numbers remain elsewhere in this archipelago.
 The main island was once covered in forest but after this was destroyed, overgrazing by the introduced goats prevented any recovery.
 A series of eradication programs in the second half of the 20th century eliminated all the introduced vertebrates other than house mice.
 Feral cats that had seriously depleted ground nesting birds were finally eradicated in 1998.
 In Brazil, the only country where F. m. nicolli survives, the great frigatebird is considered critically endangered.